 Logbook method (car only)

 A logbook is simply a document that ‘logs’ relevant data regarding your business-related trips.
-It should cover a minimum of 12 consecutive weeks and represent your typical usage for the financial year.
+It needs to cover a minimum of 12 consecutive weeks and represent your typical usage for the financial year.

 Make sure you record: